10 Best Sleeping Pads Reviewed & Compared

 Even the best sleeping pad tends to make a “crinkly” sound–however some our louder than others.
 The good news is that the amount of noise decreases after use.

 There are a few several types of sleeping pads out there–air pads, self-inflating, and closed-cell foam pads.
 The main difference between the three is that air pads require you to inflate them yourself.
 Self-inflating sleeping pads inflate themselves and closed-cell foam pads tend to be more durable but less comfortable.

 Q: What is the best way to clean my sleeping pad?

 Handwash with water and an all-purpose cleaner or mild soap.
 Use a hose or bath, and do no put it in the washing machine.

 Q: What do I do if water gets inside my mattress?

 Immediately open and hang the pad upside down to release all the water and leave it out to dry.
 This process can take up to 3 days.

 Q: Can I replace the valve on my sleeping pad?

 Q: What size sleeping pad do I need?

-A: The sleeping bad needs to fit the shoulders (width) and at least the hips (length).
-Most will want it to be as long as their feet.
+The sleeping pad needs to fit the width of your shoulders and hips as well as the length of your body.
 Make sure to check the width of the pad since some run narrow.